syncfusion-content/xamarin-docs/Xamarin/AutoComplete/DataTemplateSelector.md

 {% endtabs %}

-## Create and Initialize Business Models
+## Creating and Initializing Business Models

-Define a simple model class MobileDetail with fields IsAvailableInStock, Mobile and populate mobile detail in ViewModel.
+Define a simple model class `MobileDetail` with properties `IsAvailableInStock` and `Mobile`, then populate mobile details in the ViewModel:

 {% tabs %}